 What’s next?

-- We are looking to implement six sites in the second half of 2024.
+- We are looking to implement six sites between November 2024 and the middle of 2025.

-- Three of these will be in residential areas and three in local car parks.
+- Three of these will be in residential areas within the city.

 - Once the hubs are implemented we will look at how the facilities have been utilised and what has/hasn’t worked.
 This will help with the potential future phase of developments in other parts of the city to create a network of hubs which integrate with the existing transport network.